If you've been living in the same home for many years, or if you bought a fixer-upper, it's natural to want to renovate and upgrade your home.

 Change Little Things You Never Think About

-Your kitchen rugs, bath rugs, hallway runner, and your doormat are perfect candidates.
+Your kitchen rugs, bath rugs, hallway runner, and your doormat are perfect candidates to swap out.
 You can even switch to a new shower curtain or buy a new bathroom set.
 Imagine you're moving into a place for the first time and own nothing.
 What would you change?

 Buy a New Bed Set and/or Pillow Covers

-If you're crafty, you can sew these out of old pieces of clothing or fabric, or knit a blanket.
+If you're crafty, you can sew bed sets and pillow covers out of old pieces of clothing or fabric.
+You can also knit a blanket.
 Don't have any that are good enough?
 Hunt for fabric at yard sales.

 Buy Small Decorative Items